Krzysztofz01/pixel-sorter/README.md

 - *interval-determinant* (-i) - Parameter used to determine intervals.
     - *brightness* - Use the perceived brightness to determine intervals
     - *hue* - Use the HSL color space hue value to determine intervals
+    - *saturation* - Use the HSL color space saturation value to determine intervals
     - *mask* - Use the external mask image to determine intervals
     - *absolute* - Use the color absolute value (old imprecise approach, but classic)
     - *edge* - Use a Canny edge detection algorithm to determine intervals